Skip to content

 Infrastructure is built in order.

 The stack does not arrive all at once.
-Each layer funds and de-risks the next — national-security and civil-space demand first, the commercial economy as the foundation matures.
+Each layer proves and strengthens the next, national-security and civil-space demand first, the commercial economy as the foundation matures.

 Phase I